Less study benefit for beneficiaries

 The reports show most people enjoy a jump in earnings after they graduate but that the increase is not as big for those who were on benefits before they started studying.

 They also showed Maori students got a bigger income boost from study than other groups but after five years they were earning less than non-Maori with the same qualifications, and that women earn less than men.

-Next story in National: Answers sought on dental vans
+Next story in New Zealand: Answers sought on dental vans

 Copyright © 2014, Radio New Zealand